shasibhusanJena/AWS-Solutions-Architect-Associate/Notes/Encryption.md

      - Customer sends the key with every request
      - S3 performs encryption and decryption without storing the key
      - HTTPS is mandatory

+   - Note:- You can choose to have AWS KMS automatically rotate KMS keys in a configurable range of days (from 90 days to 2560 days (7 years) or use the RotateKeyOnDemand API to invoke immediate key rotation (lifetime limit of 10 on-demand rotations per key).
+Automatic key rotation is not supported for imported keys, asymmetric keys, HMAC keys, or keys generated in a AWS CloudHSM cluster using the AWS KMS custom key store feature.
+You can rotate keys stored in the external key store (XKS), and you manage all key lifecycle events for external keys in your key manager.

 1. ![img_6.png](img_6.png)